-Members who require organ/tissue transplants that include bone marrow, peripheral stem cell, heart, lung, liver, kidney and combined heart/lung may receive case management services to facilitate continuity and coordination of care among the providers who care for the member.
+Members who require organ/tissue transplants that include bone marrow, peripheral stem cell, heart, lung, liver, kidney and combined heart/lung may receive Service Coordination services to facilitate continuity and coordination of care among the providers who care for the member.
 Transplants must be performed in an institution that is a Texas Medicaid provider.
 Prior authorization for transplant services is required and exceptions to any provisions defined in the Texas Medicaid Provider Procedures Manual (TMPPM) must be approved by the Medical Director.
-To request Case Management services for a member who is a potential transplant recipient, call RightCare Medical Management at 1-855-691-SWHP (7947), Option 2.

-9.4 HOSPITAL ADMISSIONS
+CHAPTER 24.
+HOSPITAL ADMISSIONS

-9.4.1 Physician Obligations for Hospital Admissions
+Physician Obligations for Hospital Admissions